usc-bbdl/usc-bbdl.github.io/work.md

 • Which of those categories do you serve to improve upon the most? and why? (paragraph)
 • Describe two technical skills that you aim to master as a result of pursuing a PhD in the lab. (paragraph)
 • Describe two interpersonal skills that you aim to master as a result of pursuing a PhD in the lab. (paragraph)
-• Women or members of underrepresented minorites in science, technology, engineering, or mathematics are encouraged to apply!
+• Women or members of underrepresented minorities in science, technology, engineering, or mathematics are encouraged to apply!

 ### What projects are available?
 As Ph.D. students are training to be independent thinkers, they are responsible for instigating new directions for their research.
 If our previous research literature excites you, we'll work together on crafting a new project for you.